freelawproject/judge-pics/README.md

     ORIGINAL = "orig"
 ```

 Selecting `ImageSizes.ORIGINAL` will give you a link to the original image that we have in our collection.
-You'd want to use this to make custom sized images, say.
+You might use this to make custom-sized images, say.

 Finally, if you're debugging or playing around, you can get a feel for a picture by using the `show` function: